canonical-websites/tutorials.ubuntu.com/tutorials/desktop/example-mir-desktop/example-mir-desktop.md

 }
 ```

-Yes, you’ve guessed it: the egmde code is in `egmde::WindowManagerPolicy`.
-It looks like this:
+Yes, you’ve guessed it: the egmde specific code is in `egmde::WindowManagerPolicy`.
+The class looks like this:

 ```c++
 class WindowManagerPolicy : public CanonicalWindowManagerPolicy